 When we talk about sailing on the Scottish waters at Sailing Ships, we mean primarily the waters around Hebrides.
-A number of ships sail beautiful trips in these waters.
+A number of ships sail wonderful trips in these waters.
 The Hebrides form a vast group of islands off the west coast of Scotland with a total area of 7285 km².
 The group consists of approximately 500 islands of which approximately 100 are inhabited.
 The largest islands are Lewis and Skye.
-Until 1266 the island group was part of the Norwegian kingdom, but after the end of the Scottish-Norwegian War, under the Treaty of Perth, they were handed over to Scotland.
+Until 1266 the archipelago was part of the Norwegian kingdom, but after the end of the Scottish-Norwegian War, under the Treaty of Perth, they were handed over to Scotland.
 The Hebrides form the center of the Scottish Gaelic language area.

 The Hebrides are divided into two groups.
 Inner Hebrides and Outer Hebrides.
 The term "Western Islands" is often used to designate the Hebrides, but actually refers only to the Outer Hebrides.
 The turbulent strait that separates the Inner from the Outer Hebrides is called the Little Minch; the wider portion north of it, separating Lewis from the Scottish mainland, is the Minch.
 The wider part south of the Lesser Minch is the Hebrides Sea.
 The most remote island groups that also belong to the Hebrides are North Rona and Sula Sgeir north of Lewis, the Flannan Isles west of Lewis and Saint Kilda, west of North Uist.
 More than 300 km west of St. Kilda is Rockall, but that rock island is not counted among the Hebrides.

 This wild area is beautiful for sailing, the landscape is varied and unspoilt.
 The Scottish waters offer peace and space.
 If you sail here, it is primarily nature that predominates.
 Enjoy rugged mountains with magnificent views or old castles, villages and abbeys.
 Nature is special on land, but you also look out at sea.
 Jan van Genten, guillemots, puffins regularly come your way, and you may also spot dolphins and whale sharks.